Skip to main content

 The Changing the Way We Work Community of Practice for Ontario Family Physicians is a one-credit-per-hour Group Learning program that has been certified for up to a total of 32 credits.

-Please join us for the 93rd in our series “Changing the Way We Work” on Friday June 27, 2025.
-The main program will be held from 7:55-9 a.m., with a potential extension until 9:15 a.m. for additional Q&A.
+Please join us for the 98th in our series “Changing the Way We Work” on Friday, October 31, 2025.
+In this session, we will have an update on circulating infectious diseases.
+We will also provide an overview of the new provincial abdominal aortic aneurysm screening program and its’ roll out in primary care.
+The main program will be held from 7:55-9 a.m., with a potential extension until 9:15 a.m. for additional Q&A. We appreciate you submitting questions at registration to help us plan the session.

 Self-learning program